 - Obtain a CSV file of your students, with separate columns containing this data: [First Name], [Last Name], and [Student ID].
 We encourage all campuses to also include student email addresses.
 If you allow Google Classroom syncing, the email field is required.
 Column headers (titles) are not necessary.

-Also Note: Students already in classes in the system will be recognized by Student ID (exact match) and duplicates will not be created during the import, but any edits to their name will be applied.
+Also Note: Students already in classes in the system will be recognized by Student ID or email address (exact match) and duplicates will not be created during the import, but any edits to their name will be applied.
 If Student ID or email address (if included) are not an exact match, a confusing duplicate record could result.